nerc-project/nerc-docs/docs/openstack/decommission/decommission-openstack-resources.md

     | totalBackupGigabytesUsed |     0 |
     +--------------------------+-------+

-## Review your OpenStack Dashboard
+## Review your Project's Resource Quota from the OpenStack Dashboard

 After removing all OpenStack resources and updating the Storage Quotas to set them to zero (0), you can review and verify that these changes are reflected in your